-- 1. To elect three director nominees to serve as directors until the 2027 annual meeting of stockholders; - 2.
-To approve an amendment to the Dermata Therapeutics, Inc. 2021 Omnibus Equity Incentive Plan (the '2021 Plan''), in substantially the form attached to the accompanying Proxy Statement as Annex A, to increase (a) the maximum aggregate number of shares of our common stock, par value \$0.0001, per share ("Common Stock") which shall be reserved for issuance under the 2021 Plan to 1,198,951 shares (the 'Overall Share Limit') and (b) the annual evergreen portion of the Overall Share Limit such that the number of shares of our Common Stock authorized for issuance under the 2021 Plan increases on the first day of each calendar year, beginning on January 1, 2025 and ending on and including January 1, 2031, by 5% of the aggregate number of shares of Common Stock outstanding on the final day of the immediately preceding calendar year (or such smaller number of shares as is determined by our Board of Directors) (the "Evergreen Provision," collectively, the "Plan Amendment Proposal"); - 3.
-To approve an amendment to our Certificate of Incorporation, as amended, (the "Certificate of Incorporation") in substantially the form attached to the accompanying Proxy Statement as Annex B, at the discretion of the Board, to effect a reverse stock split of the Company's issued and outstanding shares of our Common Stock, at a specific ratio, ranging from one-for-five (1:5) to one-for-thirty (1:30), at any time prior to the one-year anniversary date of the Annual Meeting, with the exact ratio to be determined by the Board (the "Reverse Split Proposal"); - 4.
-To ratify the appointment of Moss Adams LLP ("Moss Adams") as our independent registered public accounting firm for the year ending December 31, 2024 (the "Auditor Proposal"); - 5.
-To approve the adjournment of the Annual Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Plan Amendment Proposal, the Reverse Split Proposal, and/or the Auditor Proposal (the "Adjournment Proposal"); and - To consider any other matters that may properly come before the Annual Meeting.
+- 4. To approve, for purposes of complying with Nasdaq Listing Rule 5635(d), the issuance of shares of our Common Stock, underlying certain warrants issued by us pursuant to that certain Inducement Letter, dated as of March 27, 2025, by and among us and the investors named on the signatory pages thereto, and the Engagement Letter, as amended, between us and H.C.
+Wainwright & Co., LLC, dated as of September 10, 2024, in an amount equal to or in excess of 20% of our Common Stock outstanding immediately prior the issuance of such warrants (the "Inducement Proposal"); and - 5.
+To approve an amendment to the Company's Certificate of Incorporation, as amended, in substantially the form attached to the accompanying Proxy Statement as Annex.
+A, at the discretion of the Board, to effect a reverse stock split of the Company's issued and outstanding shares of Common Stock, at a specific ratio, ranging from one-for-two (1:2) to one-for-thirty (1:30), at any time prior to the one-year anniversary date of the Annual Meeting, with the exact ratio to be determined by the Board (the "Reverse Split Proposal"); and - 6.
+To approve the adjournment of the Annual Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of the Issuance Proposal, the Inducement Proposal and/or the Reverse Split Proposal (the "Adjournment Proposal"); and - 7.
+To consider any other matters that may properly come before the Annual Meeting.